 Summer has arrived, marking the return of grilling season.
 With a little healthy mindfulness, grilling can be one of the healthiest methods of preparing foods.
-So fire up the grill and keep your summer cookouts healthy with the following tips.
+So, fire up the grill and keep your summer cookouts healthy with these tips:

-- Add spices like pepper or fresh herbs.
+- Add spices, such as pepper or fresh herbs.

 - Select lean cuts of meat.
 Pork and beef products can be purchased at 95 percent fat free or greater.
 Trim off visible fat and remove the skin for added health benefits.

 - Include fresh seasonal produce.
 Produce, such as summer squash, eggplant, portobello mushrooms, peppers, pineapple, mango and apples, pair well with grilled meats.

 - Grill, don’t burn.
 Cook meat until it reaches a safe internal temperature, and remove any burned parts before serving.
 Charred areas may contain carcinogens and should be avoided.

 - Seafood and all fish — 145 F

 Looking for some healthy grilling inspiration?
 Try these recipes:

 - Grilled turkey burger